scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * Are AS numbers unique themselves?
 Or only unique in combination with an ISD?
 * How many ISDs do we expect?
 * What is the ontology of an ISD?
-  Note that not all combinations of ASes might be possible as ISDs:
+  Note that the entire set of all combinations of ASes might be the complete set of ISDs:
   An ISD MUST be connected via at least one core link to the rest of the ISD connected graph.
   Otherwise the beaconing process does not transfer trust information among the connected graph of existing ISDs and this ISD in question.